-OHA's Asset Management Department in coordination with Resident Service Coordinators from respective property management teams and service partners, as well as the Family and Community Partnership Department (FCP) and OHA Police Department as (OHAPD), all work together to provide an appropriate mix of robust supportive services at the designated sites and non-designated sites.
-For the designated elderly sites, some of the services are catered particularly to the elderly residents' needs.
-These supportive services include case management, health services, enrichment programs, and referrals for residents to expert providers of additional services.
+OHA's Asset Management Department in coordination with Resident Service Coordinators from respective property management teams and service partners, as well as the Family and Community Partnership Department (FCP) and OHA Police Department as (OHAPD), all work together to provide an appropriate mix of robust supportive services at the designated sites that are catered particularly to the elderly residents' needs.
+These supportive services include case management, health services, enrichment programs, and referrals for residents.